 On the other hand, Linux won’t ever collect your data or send it for analysis without your knowledge and consent, so you can rest assured that your privacy is protected when using Linux.

-When comparing Windows 11 vs Linux in terms of security and privacy, Linux is the clear winner.
-However, Windows 11 is also a safe choice to consider using, as long as you choose a reliable Windows 11 antivirus software.
+When comparing Windows 11 vs. Linux regarding security and privacy, Linux is the clear winner.
+However, Windows 11 is also a safe choice to consider using, as long as you choose reliable Windows 11 antivirus software.

-When it comes to gaming, Windows 11 is the clear winner, especially with the addition of the Xbox Game Pass for Windows 11.
+When it comes to Linux vs. Windows 11 gaming, Windows 11 is the clear winner, especially with the addition of the Xbox Game Pass for Windows 11.

-This isn’t the only new feature, and Windows 11 plans to improve game performance and make the loading times shorter with the introduction of the DirectStorage feature.
+This isn’t the only new feature, and Windows 11 plans to improve game performance and shorten loading times with the DirectStorage feature’s introduction.